Xiawpohr/adaptive-blob-targeting/README.md

 Even though the target is a variable instead of a fixed number, the formula remains the same as the original one.
 By definition, $K_b = \frac{1}{\text{Base Fee Update Fraction}}$ and $\sum_{i=0}^{n-1} g_i - t_i = \text{Excess Blob Gas}$.
 Therefore, we do not need to change any existing implementation.

+### Base fee sensitivity

-The adjustment rate per unit of excess gas ($K_b$) provides a convenient way to consider base fee sensitivity.
-Instead of considering whether responsiveness to full and empty gas usage is symmetrical, we can say it has symmetrical responsiveness by adjusting the same percentage for the same amount of excess gas change, regardless of whether excess gas increases or decreases.
+The adjustment rate per unit of excess blob gas ($K_b$) provides a convenient approach to consider base fee sensitivity.
+In [EIP-7691](https://eips.ethereum.org/EIPS/eip-7691), the new target-to-max ratio of 2:3 disrupts the symmetrical responsiveness between full and empty blob usage scenarios.
+This asymmetry causes `base_fee_per_blob_gas` to increase by approximately 8.2% under full blob usage while decreasing by approximately 14.5% under empty blob usage.

+Rather than focusing on whether responsiveness to full versus empty blob usage is symmetrical, we can redefine symmetrical responsiveness as applying the same percentage adjustment for equivalent changes in excess gas, regardless of whether excess gas increases or decreases.
+This approach ensures that base fee sensitivity remains consistent under dynamic target conditions.

-We can still use 12.5% as the maximum rate of change for the base fee and calculate $K_b$ using the following formula:
+We propose to restore 12.5% as the maximum rate of change for the base fee and calculates $K_b$ using the following formula:

 $$\exp(K_b \times \max(abs(g_i - t_i))) \approx 1.125$$